yphil-dev/zapete/README.md

 ## Installation

-Install and run in on the target machine
+Install and run it on the target machine

 ``` ejs
 git clone https://gitlab.com/yphil/zapete.git